Safe Reinforcement Learning with Preference-based Constraint Inference: Constraint Inference with Dead Zone

 Finally, we connect this instance-level cost shift to the overall distributional change induced by the dead zone. \begin{corollary} The cost distribution learned by the dead zone loss $\mathcal{L}_{safe}^{DZ}$ has a strictly heavier right tail than that learned by the original loss $\mathcal{L}_{safe}$.
-Specifically, for any $z>0$ (within the support), the tail probability satisfies:

-\end{corollary} \begin{proof} See Appendix~\ref{appendix:corollary}. \end{proof} The above analysis shows that the dead zone upper bound $\delta$ encourages the learned cost distribution to have a heavier right tail, mitigating the underestimation of expected cost.
+Specifically, for any $z>0$ (within the support), the tail probability satisfies $\mathbb{P}(\hat C^{DZ} \ge z) > \mathbb{P}(\hat C \ge z)$. \end{corollary} \begin{proof} See Appendix~\ref{appendix:corollary}. \end{proof} The above analysis shows that the dead zone upper bound $\delta$ encourages the learned cost distribution to have a heavier right tail, mitigating the underestimation of expected cost.
 This will facilitate better constraint alignment and policy optimization in downstream safe RL tasks.